RedBearAK/toshy/README.md

 Currently working distros:

-- Fedora
+- Fedora (standard GNOME variant tested)
+    - Maybe RHEL/Rocky Linux/AlmaLinux?
+Untested.
 - Linux Mint
 - Ubuntu
 - Xubuntu
 - Kubuntu
 - Lubuntu
-- Manjaro
+- Manjaro (GNOME and Xfce tested so far)
-- Arch in general (needs more testing)
+    - Arch in general? (maybe, needs more testing)
 - antiX
     - Preliminary support.
+    - Starting only the "config script" from the tray icon menu should work now.
-Use `toshy-config-start` or `toshy-config-start-verbose` for manual start.
+    - Use `toshy-config-start` or `toshy-config-start-verbose` for manual start.
+    - Only "rox-icewm" desktop verified/tested.
 - Debian in general might work, since antiX is based on Debian 11 Bullseye

 ## Usage